lugabrielbueno/Training-and-studying/README.md

-# Projeto
+# Training and studying

- primeiro repositório versionado
+ First repository